whaakman/azure-docs.nl-nl/articles/cognitive-services/Bing-Web-Search/web-sdk-java-quickstart.md

 }
 /*
  * Images
- * If the search response contains images, the first result's name
+ * If the search response has images, the first result's name
  * and url are printed.
  */
 if (webData != null && webData.images() != null && webData.images().value() != null &&